 There is also a wide range of additional factors that must be considered during this process, including entity tax.

-To arrange an initial consultation to discuss entity selection, business formation and the options available, please contact our law firm today at 800-645-9064.
+To arrange an initial consultation to discuss entity selection, business formation and the options available, please contact our Milwaukee small business planning attorney at 800-645-9064.